rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/layer0.md

 Quick aside.

-When a developer is running layer0 as a desktop console application instead of a service, starting layer1 is more straightforward:
+[I mentioned]({% post_url /2018/2018-08-21-windows-services %}) we want our developers to be able to start layer0 as a console application.
+When layer0 is a desktop application instead of a service, starting layer1 is more straightforward:
 ```csharp
 Pinvoke.PROCESS_INFORMATION? startLayer1(string exePath, string commandline)
 {